 Once you know which files to recover, you will need somewhere to transfer them to.
 With an external drive you can just recover to the internal drive, because it will be writing the erased data to another location.
 Recovering files to the same drive can result in data loss because the drive will write the data it is recovering over data that is has not recovered yet.
 If you are recovering files from your internal drive, you will want a separate external drive to recover the files to.

 Are You Backing Up Your Data?

 Having a backup drive can save you from losing your important files.
 Scheduling a regular backup of your data will keep your data secure in case you accidentally erase your hard drive.
 Hard drives typically have a lifespan of 3-5 years, so even if you did not accidentally erase the drive yourself, the drive can end up failing and cause data loss.

-Data Backups have become much easier to do, and with the Data Backup software from Prosoft, you can run scheduled backups on the files that are most important to you.
+Data backups have become much easier to do, and with the Data Backup software from Prosoft, you can run scheduled backups on the files that are most important to you.
 With the option of customizable backup sets, you can pick a time for the backup to start that is convenient for you.
 After you have backed up your data, you can feel confident that your data is safe and secure.

 If You Erased Your Hard Drive, There’s Still A Chance Of Recovery

-Now you know there is a chance to recover all your data after you accidentally erased your hard drive.
+Now you know there is a chance to recover all of your data after you accidentally erased your hard drive.
 All it takes is immediate action so that you do not lose any important data you have stored on the drive.
 This is also a good time to look into backing up your data, so if you do erase your hard drive, you won’t need to use a data recovery software.